Benjamin Hansberry, Ph.D.

 Assistant Director for Graduate Student Teaching

-Ben Hansberry joined the Teaching + Learning Lab in 2018.
-He directs the Teaching Development Fellows Network, coordinates and teaches in the Kaufman Teaching Certificate Program, and designs and facilitates other programming to advance graduate student teaching at MIT.
+He directs the Teaching Development Fellows Network, teaches in and coordinates the Kaufman Teaching Certificate Program, and designs and facilitates other teaching development workshops and programming aimed at advancing graduate-student teaching at MIT and preparing graduate students and postdocs for academic careers as teachers.